matthew-brett/cfd2019/classes/class_10.md

 * [More on arrays](../notebooks/03/More_on_Arrays)

 <!---
-total = total + 1
+total = total + 1 - see 02/Names
-Practice comparison.
+Practice comparison
 Array indexing.
 Adding arrays
 -->